 Looming over the northern end of town, Carlisle Castle has been the scene of carnage over the centuries.

-Once the unwelcome home of Mary Queen of Scots and built with from stones pilfered from nearby Hadrian’s Wall, it is the city’s main attraction.
+Once the unwelcome home of Mary Queen of Scots and built with stones pilfered from nearby Hadrian’s Wall, it is the city’s main attraction.
 Founded in the 11th Century around a Celtic and Roman stronghold, the castle was also the site of a notorious eight-month siege during the English Civil War.

 2. Visit Carlisle Cathedral